The Ubiquity of Smooth Hilbert Schemes: Introduction

-Borel ideals generalize lexicographic ideals and in characteristic $0$ define Borel-fixed points on Hilbert schemes.
-Some basic general properties of Hilbert schemes have been extracted from these ideals.
-Rational curves linking Borel-fixed points prove connectedness in \cite{Hartshorne_1966, Peeva_Stillman_2005}.
-The thesis \cite{Bayer_1982} uses them to give equations for Hilbert schemes and proposes studying their tangent cones.
-Further, \cite{Reeves_1995} studies their combinatorial properties to give general bounds for radii of Hilbert schemes, and \cite{Reeves_Stillman_1997} proves that lexicographic points are nonsingular.
-Theorem~\ref{thm:SSSunique2intro} specifies an explicit collection of well-behaved Hilbert schemes, generalizes the main result of \cite{Gotzmann_1989}, and improves our understanding of the geography of Hilbert schemes.
+Strongly stable ideals, including lexicographic ideals, are Borel-fixed.
+In characteristic $0$, the converse also holds.
+Many fundamental properties of Hilbert schemes have been understood through these ideals.
+Hartshorne and later Peeva--Stillman found rational curves linking Borel-fixed points, proving connectedness \cite{Hartshorne--1966, Peeva--Stillman--2005}.
+Bayer used them to derive defining equations and proposed studying their tangent cones \cite{Bayer--1982}.
+Reeves, followed by Pardue, studied their combinatorial properties to give bounds for radii of Hilbert schemes \cite{Reeves--1995, Pardue--1994} and Reeves--Stillman proved that lexicographic points are nonsingular \cite{Reeves--Stillman--1997}.
+Gotzmann also discovered some irreducible Hilbert schemes in \cite{Gotzmann--1989}.
+Theorem~\ref{thm:SSSunique2intro} advances this line of inquiry, identifies a large collection of well-behaved Hilbert schemes that includes Gotzmann's examples, and improves our understanding of the geography of Hilbert schemes.

-This collection of Hilbert schemes is ubiquitous.
-Our new interpretation of Macaulay's classification identifies an infinite binary tree $\hilbtree_c$ whose vertices are the Hilbert schemes $\hilb^{\hp}(\PP^n)$ parametrizing codimension $c = n - \deg \hp$ subschemes, for each positive $c \in \ZZ$.
-Assuming that vertices at a fixed height are equally likely, combining probability distributions for the height with a distribution for the parametrized codimension $c$ endows the set of Hilbert schemes with the structure of a discrete probability space.
+To make a quantitative statement about all Hilbert schemes, we interpret Macaulay's classification as follows: First, identify any admissible Hilbert polynomial $\hp$ with its sequence $b = (b_1, b_2, \ldots, b_r)$.
+These sequences are generated by two operations, namely ``integrating'' $\hp$ to $\lift (\hp) := b + (1,1, \ldots, 1)$ and ``adding one'' to $\hp$ to get $\plus (\hp) := 1 + \hp = (b, 0)$.
+The set of all such sequences forms an infinite full binary tree.
+There is an associated tree, which we denote $\hilbtree_c$, whose vertices are the Hilbert schemes $\hilb^{\hp}(\PP^n)$ parametrizing codimension $c = n - \deg \hp$ subschemes, for each positive $c \in \ZZ$.
+Geometrically, $\lift$ corresponds to coning over parametrized schemes and $\plus$ to adding a point.
+We endow $\hilbtree_c$ with a natural probability distribution, in which the vertices at a fixed height are equally likely.
 This leads to our second main result.

-\begin{theorem} The probability that a random Hilbert scheme is irreducible and nonsingular is greater than $0.5$. \end{theorem}
+\begin{theorem} Let $\kk$ be algebraically closed or have characteristic $0$.
+The probability that a random Hilbert scheme is irreducible and nonsingular is greater than $0.5$. \end{theorem}